Judge orders Texas to suspend new law banning most abortions

 But even with the law on hold, abortion services in Texas may not instantly resume because doctors still fear that they could be sued without a more permanent legal decision.
 Planned Parenthood said it was hopeful the order would allow clinics to resume abortion services as soon as possible.

-Texas officials are likely to seek a swift reversal from the 5th U.S. Circuit Court of Appeals, which previously allowed the restrictions to take effect.
-State officials did not immediately react to the ruling.
+Texas officials swiftly told the court of their intention to seek a reversal from the 5th U.S. Circuit Court of Appeals, which previously allowed the restrictions to take effect.

 “For more than a month now, Texans have been deprived of abortion access because of an unconstitutional law that never should have gone into effect.
 The relief granted by the court today is overdue, and we are grateful that the Department of Justice moved quickly to seek it,” said Alexis McGill Johnson, president and CEO of Planned Parenthood Federation of America.